 - Oscar Health is exiting Arkansas and Colorado, but remaining in nine other states.

 - Bright Health is exiting the individual/family market in all 17 states where they currently offer these plans, resulting in approximately 1 million exchange enrollees needing to select new plans.
-(It’s possible, however, that Bright Health might continue to offer “an immaterial amount” of individual market plans in some states.)

 - Friday Health Plans is exiting the on-exchange market in Texas, but will continue to offer off-exchange plans in Texas.
 Friday has not announced any exits in the other states where they offer plans in the exchange.